Data Retention Policies: Why And How Long Do Companies Keep Your Data?

 But in a world inundated with data, taking proactive steps to protect one's personal information has never been more crucial.
 For this, PrivacyHawk can help you.
 PrivacyHawk is a cutting-edge solution that empowers individuals to regain control over their digital footprint.

-PrivacyHawk offers a unique and user-friendly tool designed to automatically delete your data from various online platforms.
+PrivacyHawk offers a unique and user-friendly tool designed to delete your data from various online platforms automatically.
 It can also help you identify companies that have your personal data and makes it easy to mass delete yourself to protect your data.
 You can try it for free on the App Store today.